 Typical skin conditions from Mobic use include Stevens-Johnson syndrome, toxic epidermal necrolysis (TEN), and exfoliative dermatitis.

 Dizziness, drowsiness, and blurred vision are side effects of the central nervous system.

-Meloxicam can cause kidney and stomach problems, ulcers, bleeding, and holes in the intestines.
+Meloxicam can cause kidney and stomach problems, ulcers, bleeding, and intestine holes.
 Those who already have kidney problems should probably refrain from taking Meloxicam.
 It can also cause a higher risk of heart attack and increase blood pressure to hypertension.
 Meloxicam can also cause an overdose if taken in higher amounts than prescribed.
-Whatever you do, make sure you understand the risks inherent with Meloxicam before you begin taking it.
+Whatever you do, ensure you understand the risks of Meloxicam before taking it.

 Note: All of these side effects are common and usually mild.
 In most cases, they will disappear in a few days or at least a week.